 How to Apply?
 Follow these steps:

 - Check in with First & Last Name & attend full Informational Meeting

 - Must be 18 years or older to apply

-- Complete and Submit the Phlebotomy Program Application.
+- Complete and Submit the Application with required documents.

 **Please note, only the applications from participants who attend and sign in at a mandatory meeting will be accepted.